htmambo/wizard/readme.md

 ### 需要解决的：
 ```
-Package adldap2/adldap2 is abandoned, you should avoid using it.
-No replacement was suggested.
-Package adldap2/adldap2-laravel is abandoned, you should avoid using it.
-No replacement was suggested.
 Package jakub-onderka/php-console-color is abandoned, you should avoid using it.
 Use php-parallel-lint/php-console-color instead.
 Package jakub-onderka/php-console-highlighter is abandoned, you should avoid using it.
 Use php-parallel-lint/php-console-highlighter instead.
 Package swiftmailer/swiftmailer is abandoned, you should avoid using it.
 Use symfony/mailer instead.